Highest1-YearGIC Ratesmaple leaf

 Canada Pension Plan

-Employed workers are required to pay half the required contribution while their employers pay the other half.
+Employed workers must pay half the required contribution while their employers pay the other half.
 All workers over the age of 18 who make more than $3,500 will be required to make CPP contributions on their earnings over $3,500.
 Self-employed workers who make more than $3,500 must also make CPP contributions.
 However, self-employed workers are required to make the total contribution out of pocket.

 CPP Contribution Rate